jp80/binance-notifier/README.md

 This is a PHP console app.

 Requires: larislackers/php-binance

 Requires: espeak binary in your $PATH

 Currently this is hard coded for XRP/USDT pair, but you should be able to fork this repo and alter it for your own uses.

+It appears that the script "bot.php" will run even without an API key/secret.
+I guess all we're doing so far is retrieving publicly available information.
+Expected the php-binance class to generate an exception due to missing credentials, alas it doesn't.

 TODO: Add a setup.sh to get dependencies.
 These are currently included in the repo but will be removed in future.

 TODO: Add configuration and log files.

 TODO: Add trading features.